dstone760/angular-wakanda-databrowser/README.md

 export {ds}
 ```
 And we run makeDS() else where in the project.
 I have no idea if this is a good idea, but it releases us from the .then promise syntax, so thats pretty neat.
+Also, those return statements look a little weird, but we use them in a canActivate method for our angular routes, and it doesnt affect creating the ds in other contexts.